-- 3. Click on the Sync Now link at the top of the editor to resynchronize the project with these new build settings. - 4.
-Edit the MainActivity.kt file and modify it to read as follows (where <reverse domain> represents the domain name used when the project was created and <project name> is replaced by the lowercase name of the project, for example androidsample) and <binding name> is the name of the binding for the corresponding layout resource file (for example the binding for activity_main.xml is ActivityMainBinding).
+- . - 3.
+Click on the Sync Now link at the top of the editor to resynchronize the project with these new build settings. - 4.
+Edit the MainActivity.java file and modify it to read as follows (where <reverse domain> represents the domain name used when the project was created and <project name> is replaced by the lowercase name of the project, for example androidsample) and binding name> is the name of the binding for the corresponding layout resource file (for example the binding for activity\main.xml is ActivityMainBinding).

 '''

-.

 import android.view.View;

 import com.<reverse domain>.<project name>.databinding.<binding name>;

 public class MainActivity extends AppCompatActivity {

 private <binding name> binding;

 @Override

 protected void onCreate(Bundle savedInstanceState) {

 super.onCreate(savedInstanceState);

+setContentView(R.layout.activity_main);

 binding = <binding name>.inflate(getLayoutInflater());

 View view = binding.getRoot();

 setContentView(view);

+}

 }

 '''